-- Between two and three times the corrugation depth, for bulk carriers. - At least one corrugation depth, for oil tankers.
+- Not less than two times the corrugation depth, for bulk carriers. - At least one corrugation depth, for oil tankers.

-Rectangular stools are to have a height in general equal to twice the depth of corrugations, measured from the deck level and at the hatch side girder.
+Rectangular stools are to have a height in general equal to twice the depth of corrugations, measured from the deck level and at the hatch side girder or at the inner hull as applicable.
 Brackets or deep webs are to be fitted to connect the upper stool to the deck transverse or hatch end beams.

 The upper stool of a transverse bulkhead is to be properly supported by deck girders or deep brackets between the adjacent hatch end beams.
 The width of the upper stool bottom plate is generally to be the same as that of the lower stool top plate.
-The stool top of non-rectangular stools is to have a width not less than twice the depth of corrugations.
+The stool top of non-rectangular stools of bulk carriers is to have a width not less than twice the depth of corrugations.
 The ends of stool side ordinary stiffeners when fitted in a vertical plane, are to be attached to brackets at the upper and lower end of the stool.